7 Reasons To Visit Madrid, Spain

 Here is the link to the Flamenco Show we booked.
 I highly recommend it!

-One thing I’ve learned in my European travels: every big city needs a green space.
+One thing I’ve learned in my European travels: every big city needs a beautiful green space where you can escape the crowds.

 The best green space in Madrid was Parque Retiro, a massive and peaceful getaway from the loudness of the packed streets.